swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Pound slash `#/.../#`

-**TODO: This needs to be rewritten to say that it's a transition syntax**
+**TODO: This needs to be rewritten to say that it's a potential transition syntax**

 This would be less syntactically ambiguous than `/.../`, while retaining some of the term-of-art familiarity.
 It would also provide a natural path through which to introduce `/.../` in a new language mode, as users could drop the `#` characters once they upgrade.